dariusf/fable/examples/tutorial.md

 The tilde <code>~</code> tells Fable to evaluate some code and have the result be part of the surrounding prose.
 Here, the code uses the JavaScript function <code>randomFrom</code>, which samples words from our word lists.

-Now you'll then get fresh insults every time you play!
+Now you'll get fresh insults every time you play!

 - Get some fresh insults `->insult`